 - Cooler temperatures and a reduced brew time can also expose your brew to a potential mold infestation.
 That is no good!

 - You get more carbonation if your brew stays cozy warm.

-So what is the best way to keep your Kombucha at it’s ideal brewing temperature?
+Is a Kombucha heater the best way to keep your Kombucha at it’s ideal brewing temperature?